schematical/summercampmba/100/100 - Business.md

 - Even work for the goverment(Arguablly)
 - Work for a church?

-You are performing a function that gives some body a valid reason to charge a fee, tax, tiding, etc.
+You are performing a function that gives somebody a valid reason to charge a fee, tax, tiding, etc.

 //TODO: Historical - small economy of tradesmen(and women)